Yellowcard: Artistry, musical style and influences

-Yellowcard has mainly been described as pop-punk, alternative rock, and hardcore punk.
+Yellowcard has mainly been described as pop-punk, emo alternative rock, and hardcore punk.
 Their first two studio albums were defined primarily by hardcore punk influences, but the band oscillated towards more of a streamlined pop punk identity when Ryan Key became the band's lead singer.
 The albums Lights and Sounds (2006) and Lift A Sail (2014) saw the band experiment with alternative rock and arena rock stylings.

 Key has cited Third Eye Blind, Radiohead, No Use for a Name, the Foo Fighters, Weezer, Coldplay, Propagandhi, Soundgarden, Pearl Jam, Nirvana, the Smashing Pumpkins and NOFX as some of his most prominent musical influences.
 He has also listed Michael Jackson, Madonna and New Kids On The Block as helping him lead into the pop influences on Yellowcard's music.
 Mackin, the band's violinist, has cited Itzhak Perlman as one of his favorite composers, and was primarily influenced by classical music in his younger years.

 Parsons, the band's founding drummer, has credited watching Headbangers Ball on MTV and listening to Pantera with sparking his initial interest in rock and heavy metal.
 Mendez is a fan of Lagwagon and Stone Temple Pilots.
-Portman enjoyed glam and trash metal as a child before exploring an interest in punk and post-hardcore in his teenage years; he and Mendez briefly played in Staring Back together in the mid-2000s before joining Yellowcard.
+Portman enjoyed glam and thrash metal as a child before exploring an interest in punk and post-hardcore in his teenage years; he and Mendez briefly played in Staring Back together in the mid-2000s before joining Yellowcard.